 Free-feeding, leaving a full bowl out all day, works for some breeds.
 Shepherds are not one of them.

 Most will overeat if given unlimited access.
-The breed is not known for self-regulation around food.
+Self-regulation and German Shepherds don’t really go together when it comes to food.
 Free-feeding also makes it harder to track intake, which is the first thing a vet asks about when a dog gains or loses weight unexpectedly.

 Scheduled meals have clear advantages.
 You know exactly how much your dog ate.
 You can spot appetite changes early, often the first sign of illness.
 Housetraining becomes more predictable because digestion follows a pattern.
 And mealtimes that come from you at set times reinforce calm behaviour around food.